About London

-London is a city in Kanawha County, West Virginia.
+London is an unincorporated community in Kanawha County, West Virginia.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 If you need arrest records, mugshots, booking records, or criminal history, the process typically begins with the local police records unit.
 The West Virginia State Police Bureau of Investigation also maintains a statewide criminal repository, which can be accessed for background checks and criminal history searches.
 For convenience, many of these records can be sought online through dedicated portals, although in-person requests may sometimes be necessary for specific or detailed information.
 The Kanawha County Circuit Court is the primary judicial body for London, handling a variety of civil and criminal cases.
 To request court records, individuals can use the Kanawha County Clerk’s online portal or visit the clerk’s office in person for assistance.
 Vital records, including birth, death, and marriage certificates, are available through the Kanawha County Clerk-Recorder’s office or can be obtained from West Virginia Vital Registration.
 Property records are maintained by the county assessor and recorder, with many documents also accessible via online platforms for ease of use.
 For broader inquiries under the West Virginia Freedom of Information Act, residents can submit formal public records requests to various county departments, with response times typically ranging from 5 to 10 business days.
 This established framework for information access reflects London’s commitment to transparency and community engagement, allowing residents to stay informed about local governance and civic matters.